2022 Student Counseling Degree Guide

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A master's degree is the most common level of education achieved by those in careers related to student counseling, with approximately 92.9% of workers getting one.
-Find out other typical degree levels for student counseling workers below.
+People currently working in careers related to student counseling tend obtained the following education levels.

 |Level of Education||Percentage of Workers|